Destiny 2 Servers Down on All Platforms, Bungie Working on a Resolution

+We are continuing to investigate issues preventing Destiny 1 and Destiny 2 players from signing in.
+Please standby for updates. https://t.co/vnO9hvI9BK

-With less than three weeks to go in the current season, Destiny 2 players were met with errors Friday morning that prevented them from logging into the game.
+Original: With less than three weeks to go in the current season, Destiny 2 players were met with errors Friday morning that prevented them from logging into the game.
 Anyone who was already playing was booted to the menu screen.
 The Bungie Help Twitter account made a statement that they were aware of the issues and currently investigating.
 As of 8am Pacific, Bungie is still investigating and “making progress towards resolution.”
 The Destiny 2 servers are down on all platforms, including PS4, Xbox One, PC, and Stadia.

 We are continuing to investigate this issue and are making progress towards resolution.
 Thank you for your patience while we provide further updates. https://t.co/vnO9hvI9BK

-Note: Update (12: 45 pm PST): The servers are slowly coming back online.
-There appear to still be some issues with “contacting Destiny servers” while playing, but players can log into the game.
-Still no official all-clear from Bungie quite yet, so play at your own discretion.
-Server hiccups and other issues could still occur.
-Update (10: 51 am PST): The servers are still down.
-Bungie is still working on it.